 Science fiction is full of these Brave New Worlds.
 The earth, to these people, is merely a tool, a conveyance, a disposable means to an end, that end being the longevity of humanity in the stars.
 Thus they feel little or no real love for nature, its preservation, or loyalty to the earth.
 It’s all about man.

-Their optimistic vision was, perhaps, foreshadowed in Donald Fagan’s song I.G.Y.
+Their optimistic vision was, perhaps, foreshadowed in Donald Fagan’s song I.G.Y. (one of my favorite songs, actually) from the album, The Nightfly.
 Some lyrics:

 Get your ticket to that wheel in space